ABAAD

 Overall Situation

 Displacement conditions, collapse of the protection environment, and chronic lack of privacy continue to drive escalating GBV, exploitation, and trafficking risks for women and girls.
-Despite the ceasefire, significant barriers to safe and sustainable return persist — including housing destruction, UXO contamination, service gaps, and landlords in southern Lebanon reportedly demanding up to three months' rent in advance.
-Emerging patterns show families sending male members ahead to assess property damage while women, children, and the elderly remain in collective shelters — increasing exposure to exploitation and protection risks.
-Attacks on healthcare since 2 March have resulted in 110 deaths and 252 injuries among health workers on duty.
-In parallel, at least 9 journalists have been killed since 2 March in apparently targeted strikes — acts condemned by UN experts as serious violations of international humanitarian law — further silencing accountability and devastating already overstretched protection and medical services.
+Despite the ceasefire, significant barriers to safe and sustainable return persist, including housing destruction, UXO contamination, service gaps, and landlords in southern Lebanon reportedly demanding up to three months' rent in advance.
+Emerging patterns show families sending male members ahead to assess property damage while women, children, and the elderly remain in collective shelters, increasing exposure to exploitation and protection risks.
+Attacks on healthcare since 2 March have resulted in 110 deaths and 259 injuries among health workers on duty, with 18 attacks recorded since the ceasefire alone.
+In parallel, at least 9 journalists have been killed since 2 March in apparently targeted strikes, acts condemned by UN experts as serious violations of international humanitarian law, further silencing accountability and devastating already overstretched protection and medical services.

 Humanitarian Response Snapshot